DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to form the connection between the catheter tube and the mesh of Shelverton by overmolding as taught by Altman, since both references deal with catheters.
 One would have been motivated to make the modification because, as noted by Altman [0110], overmolding is a “standard catheter joining technique”, implying that the technique is well known and reliable, thus removing the risks associated with using a less known attachment method which may not be as thoroughly understood by technicians in the art.

-Regarding claim 6, Shelverton modified by Altman discloses the catheter assembly of claim 2, as described above, including wherein the mesh or the coil (Shelverton: [0092] circumferential wall 515 of the second portion 516 of the catheter body is formed in a web, mesh or lattice like structure 540; Altman: bendable region) extends along a partial length of the catheter tube (Shelverton: first portion 514, fig. 7, [0096]; Altman: catheter body) such that a proximal end of the mesh or the coil is spaced apart from a proximal end of the catheter tube (Altman: [0110] catheter body is bonded to the bendable region through standard catheter joining techniques such as an overmolded lap joint.)
+Regarding claim 6, Shelverton modified by Waitz and Altman discloses the catheter assembly of claim 2, as described above, including wherein the mesh or the coil (Shelverton: [0092] circumferential wall 515 of the second portion 516 of the catheter body is formed in a web, mesh or lattice like structure 540; Altman: bendable region) extends along a partial length of the catheter tube (Shelverton: first portion 514, fig. 7, [0096]; Altman: catheter body) such that a proximal end of the mesh or the coil is spaced apart from the proximal end of the catheter tube (Altman: [0110] catheter body is bonded to the bendable region through standard catheter joining techniques such as an overmolded lap joint.)

 Note that a lap joint involves overlapping the ends of two pieces which are joined together.
 As described in the rejection of claim 2 above, the catheter tube and the mesh of Shelverton are arranged in an overmolded lap joint as taught by Altman, thus they must partially overlap.

-Claim(s) 3 and 10 are rejected under 35 U.S.C.
-103 as being unpatentable over Shelverton in view of Kennelly et al (US 20150174364 A1; hereafter Kennelly).
+Claim(s) 3 is rejected under 35 U.S.C.
+103 as being unpatentable over Shelverton modified by Waitz and Altman, and further in view of Kennelly et al (US 20150174364 A1; hereafter Kennelly).

 Regarding claim 3, Shelverton discloses the catheter assembly of claim 2, as described above.
 Shelverton further discloses wherein part of the catheter (516, fig. 7) is constructed of a polymer material ([0093] As most clearly illustrated in FIG. 5B, both the inner surface 517 and outer surface 518 of the wall 515.1 of the first portion 514 have an applied micro-texture or roughness to reduce the smoothness of the polymer surfaces of the body.).